shannonmackenzie/shannonmackenzie.github.io/index.md

 I am a planetary scientist working at the Johns Hopkins University Applied Physics Laboratory.
 My research interests include evaporites, lakes, dunes, and the processes that form them on Saturn's largest moon, Titan.

-When not in the lab, I enjoy cooking, knitting, reading, and HIIT.
+When not in the lab, I enjoy cooking, knitting, reading, HIIT, and learning the bagpipes.

 [Google Scholar profile](https://scholar.google.com/citations?user=982dVpEAAAAJ&hl=en)